SIChathuranga/SIChathuranga/README.md

 ---

 ### 👋 About Me
-- 👀 Interested in UI and UX design, programming and exploring new ideas
+- 👀 Interested in System Infrastructure, programming and exploring new ideas
 - 🌱 Learning design and software development
 - 💞️ Open to collaboration
-- 😄 You can call me Chathuranga
+- 😄 You can call me "SANI"

 ---